List of games in Star Trek

-The fictional Star Trek universe includes a variety of sports, games and other pastimes.
+The fictional Star Trek universe includes a variety of sports, games, and other pastimes.
 Some of these fictional recreational activities are closely associated with one race, although they may have gained adherents from other backgrounds.
 Others thrive on the interaction of different species.

-Some of the games below were central to the plot of a single episode.
-Others were recurring plot elements, spanning multiple television series of the Star Trek franchise.
+Some of the games below were central to the plot of a single episode, while others were recurring plot elements spanning multiple television series of the Star Trek franchise.